adamely/idevice/README.md

 ## Versions

-The rubygem version number corresponds to the libimobiledevice version it is built for.
+The ruby idevice package version number corresponds to the libimobiledevice version it is built for.
 Where necessary, an 4th version digit will be appended for rubygem-specific fixes and features within a given libimobiledevice version cycle.

 ## Requirements